scottfrederick/springdoclet/README.markdown

   + **-f** _filename_

     Specifies the name of the output file for the generated documentation.
-Defaults to the "spring-summary.html".
+Defaults to "spring-summary.html".

   + **-stylesheet** _path_